 Getting EI and negotiating severance

 If you negotiate a severance package then you will have to repay any EI which was received during this time.
-You should still apply for EI if you are having a lawyer negotiate your severance however, but see this as being an interest-free loan from the government that you will have to pay back later.
+You should still apply for EI if you are having an employment lawyer negotiate your severance however, see this as being an interest-free loan from the government that you will have to pay back later.

 As well, your EI should be elongated by the amount of time that you have to pay back even if you do have to pay it back, so nothing is lost from your perspective.

-Many individuals are fired without cause, or are pushed into quitting (this is called constructive dismissal).
-The courts have remedies available for these injustices, and a lawyer can assist you in regaining your professional reputation and financial stability.
-Should you be able to establish that an injustice in this regard has occurred, A lawyer may be able to help you:
+Many individuals are fired without cause or are pushed into quitting (this is called constructive dismissal).
+The courts have remedies available for these injustices, and an employment lawyer can assist you in regaining your professional reputation and financial stability.
+Should you be able to establish an injustice in this regard has occurred, a lawyer may be able to help you:

 If you believe that you have prevented from collecting EI because you have been terminated without cause or have been constructively dismissed, contact an employment lawyer at Monkhouse Law for a free consultation.